shtgl/shtgl/README.md

 ## Hi there 👋 Welcome to my workspace
 <div align="justify">
 I enjoy learning how new technologies work and figuring out how they can be applied to solve real problems.
-I like working with others to build meaningful systems—especially when the goal is to improve how people interact with information or tools.
+I like working with others to build systems—especially when the goal is to improve how people interact with information or tools.
 </div>

 ## Toolset